sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 In this blogpost, the main question we've tackled is: given these observed $$\hat{p}_m^{8K}$$ and $$\overline{\hat{p}_m^{Symb}}$$, what evidence is there to believe that $$p^{8K}_m \neq p^{Symb}_m$$ or that $$p^{8K}_m > p^{Symb}_m$$?

 <!-- I like the math setup section
-DRI: @MPK - Well done and thanks for writing it down :)
 -->